Ozempic Side Effects

 - Pancreatitis

 Some people may develop immunity to Ozempic.
-During clinical trials, approximately 1% of users developed antibodies against Ozempic which can decrease the drug’s effectiveness over time.
+In clinical trials, about 1% of users developed antibodies against Ozempic.
+These can reduce the drug’s effectiveness over time.

 According to Decotiis, very few of her patients have had to discontinue Ozempic because of severe side effects.
 She added that many of them were dehydrated and felt better after drinking more water.

 Dehydration related to Ozempic is also often the cause of constipation.
-Increasing fluid intake helps protect against acute kidney injury, fatigue, and constipation for patients taking Ozempic.
+Drinking more fluids helps prevent acute kidney injury, fatigue and constipation in patients taking Ozempic.

 Ozempic and Gastroparesis

-According to studies and FDA reports, some people have suffered from gastroparesis, or paralyzed stomach, after taking Ozempic.
+Studies and FDA reports say some people experienced gastroparesis, or a paralyzed stomach, after taking Ozempic.

 “There are some publicly available clinical trials, observational studies and case reports showing an association between gastroparesis or persistent vomiting and Ozempic and these types of drugs,” Jonathan Sedgh, an attorney with Morgan & Morgan, told Drugwatch.

-Researchers published the most recent study data in JAMA as a research letter in October 2023.
+Researchers published study data in JAMA as a research letter in October 2023.

-In the study, authors found that people who used GLP-1 agonists, including Ozempic, for weight loss had an increased risk of gastroparesis and bowel obstruction compared to people who used another drug called bupropion-naltrexone.
+The study found that people who used GLP-1 agonists, like Ozempic, for weight loss had a higher risk of gastroparesis and bowel obstruction than those who used bupropion-naltrexone.

-As of the latest publicly available data published on Dec.
-31, 2023, FAERS received 149 reports of Intestinal obstruction and 223 reports of impaired gastric emptying.
+FAERS data published on Dec.
+31, 2023 includes 149 reports of intestinal obstruction and 223 of impaired gastric emptying.

 When To Seek Medical Attention

-Because Ozempic carries an FDA boxed warning for potential thyroid tumors or cancers, you should see a doctor immediately if you develop swelling in your neck, a lump in your neck, hoarseness, trouble swallowing or shortness of breath.
-You should also not take Ozempic if you have a personal or family history of medullary thyroid cancer or multiple endocrine neoplasia type 2.
+Ozempic has an FDA boxed warning for potential thyroid tumors or cancers.
+See a doctor immediately if you develop neck swelling, a lump, hoarseness, trouble swallowing or shortness of breath.
+Do not take Ozempic if you or your family have a history of medullary thyroid cancer or multiple endocrine neoplasia type 2.

 Ozempic may also cause side effects that are signs of other severe problems that require medical attention right away.